-As members of management of the Extended Health Care Plan, we are responsible for the preparation and presentation of the following financial statements in accordance with Canadian public sector accounting standards.
+As members of management of the Extended Health Care Plan for Retired Employees, we are responsible for the preparation and presentation of the following financial statements in accordance with Canadian public sector accounting standards.

 The significant accounting policies adopted in the preparation of the financial statements are fully and fairly disclosed in the financial statements.